Featured Image by Steve Cattanach

 Distance: Roughly 2.5 miles to uphill trails

-Newly opened Harmon Canyon is a hiking gem; the first large-scale, publicly accessible hillside nature preserve in Ventura.
+Harmon Canyon is a hiking gem; the first large-scale, publicly accessible hillside nature preserve in Ventura.
 Thanks to the diligent work of the Ventura Land Trust you can hike through a pastoral heaven of gnarled oaks, downy grasses, and wind-kissed vistas.
 The trail starts flat and makes a happy rollercoaster run for a little over two miles before rising, sometimes steeply, into the hills.
 Stop at the fork where the trails rise, left and right.
 Or hike up and on.
 The views are worth it.
-And they just opened a parking lot to accommodate guests.
+Plenty of parking too — and the good Land Trust volunteers keep adding trails.

 3. Arroyo Verde Park

 Distance: Main trail is a 2.3-mile loop, lots of trails forking off